-The Town conducted two citizen outreach meetings (November 6 and December 12, 2019) and announced them and the online survey in legal notices published in local newspapers including either the Weymouth Newsor the Patriot Ledger.
-The Town also conducted the required public hearing on CDBG funding process and overall planning including but not limited to five year and annual planning.
+The Town conducted two citizen outreach meetings (November 6 and December 12, 2019) and announced them and the online survey in legal notices published in local newspapers including either the Weymouth News or the Patriot Ledger.

 The information on priority needs gathered at the two citizen outreach meetings and derived from the needs survey were used by the Town to identify and set goals to meet over the five year period.
 Such long term goals are used as the guide for annual planning that is represented by the Annual Action Plan that must be submitted for each of the five years.